earthly/earthly/docs/earthfile/earthfile.md

 --SOME_ARG="a value based on other args, like $ANOTHER_ARG and $YET_ANOTHER_ARG"
 ```

 or a dynamic expression, based on the output of a command executed in the context of the build environment.
-In this case, the build arg becomes a "variable build arg".

 ```
 --SOME_ARG=$(find /app -type f -name '*.php')
 ```

+Dynamic expressions are delimited by `$(...)`.

 ##### `--platform <platform>`